CultivateHQ/cultivateHQ.com/source/posts/2015-11-05-phoenix-elm-9.md

 ---
-title: Putting an Elm in your Phoenix - part 9
+title: Phoenix with Elm - part 9
 author: Alan Gardner
 description: Creating a data API in Phoenix and then consuming in Elm over HTTP.
 ---